Each day this week Campus

 the landfill!
 This amounts to a reduction of over 182,133 lbs of CO2 (or methane gas released into the environment), it also reduces the need for transporation of the waste and NAU uses this nutrient rich compost here on the Flagstaff campus.

 Dining sources local produce from Arizona growers whenever possible.
-Some of the local farms we source from include:
+Some of the local farms that supply our foods include:

 For Your Community